thetic1/random-user-movie-quote/readme.md

 The point of this app is to randomly select the order in which team members will present in a meeting and add a sprinkle of humor.

-Teamembers sign into the app, submit quotes to the database.
+Team members sign into the app, submit quotes to the database.
 During a meeting the app can be used to random select a user and mix that users name into a movie quote.

 ### Requirements
 * Node.js